 Low-Carb Diet / Low-Glycemic Diet / South Beach Suggestions:

-Beans are too high in carbs for a traditional low-carb diet plan, and although low-glycemic dried beans and legumes are approved for any phase of the South Beach Diet, a serving size of 1/3 – 1/2 cup is recommended for phase one.
-I think this Curried Chickpea Salad could taste good mixed with finely chopped lettuce or spinach or with additions like tomatoes or chopped cucumbers for a phase one salad, which would allow a larger serving size.
+Garbanzo Beans (Chickpeas) are too high in carbs for a traditional low-carb diet plan, and although low-glycemic dried beans and legumes are approved for any phase of the original South Beach Diet, a serving size of 1/3 – 1/2 cup is recommended for phase one.

 Find More Recipes Like This One: